Best ESA Letter Websites

 Services offered by an ESA letter website

 ESA letter websites offer services for obtaining a legitimate ESA prescription letter written by an LMHP.
-Many also offer renewal services, since ESA letters are generally written for one year at a time.
+Many also offer renewal services, since ESA letters expire and are generally written for one year at a time.

 Some ESA websites offer helpful information about ESAs, such as where they’re allowed, who qualifies for one and the benefits they provide to patients.